Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 ~~~

 The `results` field contains the search result for each individual value.
 It is
-sorted lexicographically by corresponding value.
-The `result_type` field of each
+sorted lexicographically by search key (which is always a VRF output in this
-`PrefixSearchResult` struct indicates what the terminal node of the search for
+protocol).
+The `result_type` field of each `PrefixSearchResult` struct indicates
-that value was:
+what the terminal node of the search for that value was:

 - `inclusion` for a leaf node matching the requested value.
 - `nonInclusionLeaf` for a leaf node not matching the requested value.
 In this
-  case, the terminal node's value is provided given that it can not be inferred.
+  case, the terminal node's value is provided since it can not be inferred.
 - `nonInclusionParent` for a parent node that lacks the desired child.

 The `depth` field indicates the depth of the terminal node of the search, and is